Tuancheng Fortress

 The Tuancheng Fortress or Tuan Cheng Fortress (Chinese: t 團城演武廳, s 团城演武厅, p Tuánchéng Yǎnwǔtīng, lit.
 "Round Wall Fortress") is a historic 18th-century fortress located near the Fragrant Hills in the Haidian District of Beijing, China.
 Today, the fortress is a national museum and is also known as the Tuancheng Exhibition Hall.

-The fortress was built in the 14th year of the Qianlong Emperor's reign (AD 1749).
+The fortress was built in the 14th year of the Qianlong Emperor's reign (1749 CE).
 Tuancheng was a castellated military training compound used by the Qing to train, inspect, and honor their troops.

 The site is especially well preserved.
 Today, the fortress frequently holds large-scale martial arts events and attracts fans from all around China.